 Apply it as you would any latex paint.
 Using a brush will help you create a slight design on the surface.
 You can roll the first coat and then go over it lightly with the brush.
-On unsealed exterior surfaces, it is recommended that you use Old Village Exterior Primer (#1236). on interior surfaces use Old Village Interior Primer (#1234).
+On unsealed exterior surfaces, it is recommended that you use Old Village Exterior Oil Primer (#1236).
+On interior surfaces use Old Village Interior Oil Primer (#1234) or water-based White Over/Under Primer for Interior and Exterior Use (#1738).
 Simulated White-Wash may be tinted with universal colorants, but not with other paints.

 Thinning & Cleaning up:

 To thin, use water only – no solvents.
 To clean up, use mild soap and warm water.

 This innovative 18th and early 19th-century museum-quality restoration finish is intended for almost any interior or exterior surface.
 It gives the authentic appearance of old White-Wash applied many years ago.